Low-Density Supersonic Decelerator: June 2014 test flight

 The test flight took place on June 28, 2014, with the test vehicle launching from the United States Navy's Pacific Missile Range Facility on Kauaʻi, Hawaiʻi, at 18:45 UTC (08:45 local).
 A high-altitude helium balloon, which when fully inflated has a volume of 34430000 ft3, lifted the vehicle to 119900 ft.
 The vehicle detached at 21:05 UTC (11:05 local), and four small, solid-fuel rocket motors spun up the vehicle to provide stability.

 A half second after spin-up, the vehicle's Star 48B solid-fuel motor ignited, powering the vehicle to Mach 4.32 and a peak altitude of 190900 ft.
 Immediately after rocket burn-out, four more rocket motors despun the vehicle.
 Upon slowing to Mach 4.08, the 20 ft tube-shaped Supersonic Inflatable Aerodynamic Decelerator (SIAD-R configuration) deployed.
 SIAD is intended to increase atmospheric drag on the vehicle by increasing the surface area of its leading side, thus increasing the rate of deceleration.

 Upon slowing to Mach 2.54 (around 86 seconds after SIAD deployment), the Supersonic Disksail (SSDS) parachute was deployed to slow the vehicle further.
 This parachute measures 100 ft in diameter, twice the area of the one used for the Mars Science Laboratory mission.
 However, it began tearing apart after deployment, and the vehicle impacted the Pacific Ocean at 21:35 UTC (11:35 local) travelling 20 to 30 mph.
 All hardware and data recorders were recovered.
 Despite the parachute incident, the mission was declared a success; the primary goal was proving the flight worthiness of the test vehicle, while SIAD and SSDS were secondary experiments.

 2015 test flights

 A second test flight of LDSD took place in June 2015, at the Pacific Missile Range Facility.
 This test focused on the 20 ft SIAD-R and Supersonic Ringsail (SSRS) technologies, incorporating lessons learned during the 2014 test.
 Changes planned for the parachute included a rounder shape and structural reinforcement.
 After several weather-related scrubs, the flight occurred on June 8.
 As in the first test, the SIAD structure inflated successfully but the parachute was damaged during deployment, this time after 600 ms and at 80000 lb drag.

 After 2015

 A 3rd test was expected in 2016, after some smaller scale tests with sounding rockets.

-The parachute team are hoping Mars 2020 will have a camera on the parachute deployment and opening in 2021.
+The parachute team wanted Mars 2020 to have a camera on the parachute deployment and opening in 2021.